Road to Functional PythonFunctional coding in Python

 integer_list = [7, 8, 9] def greater_than (x, y): return True if x > y else False filter(lambda x: greater_than(x, 7), integer_list) # [8, 9]

-These are really useful and simple functions to start coding but sadly, also have some limitations (maybe you noticed them), for example, functions to apply to the lists can not have more than one input argument.
+These are really useful and simple functions to start coding but sadly also have some limitations, for example, functions to apply to the lists cannot have more than one input argument.
 This is not a problem.
 Soon we will study even more powerful functional methods.

 Take a break

-How do you feel until now?
 You’ve come a long way, congratulations!
-You have almost all the knowledge to enter the big leagues of the big leagues, you just have to learn something else: Lambda expressions, described as one line functions (perhaps you know them in other languages as anonymous functions).
+You have almost all the knowledge to enter the big leagues, you just have to learn something else: Lambda expressions, described as one line functions (anonymous functions in other languages).
 Below we rewrite the increment in list elements example using lambda expressions.

 integer_list = [7, 8, 9] map(lambda x: x + 1,integer_list) # [8, 9, 10]